bubu2323/sounds-kit/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
  -Vanilla Javascript

 ### What I learned

--event object in Javascript
+- event object in Javascript
--add an audio in Javascript
+- add an audio file in Javascript
--be more familiar with functions in Javascript
+- be more familiar with functions in Javascript
--code refactoring
+-c ode refactoring

 ### Useful resources